-- (a) The FCP shall give priority consideration to the retention of existing forest cover and individual significant trees and to minimizing the need for reforestation and tree replacement. ~~Except as otherwise provided herein, existing forest cover and individual trees shall be retained to the break-even point.
+- (a) The ~~Forest Conservation Plan~~^{FCP} shall give priority consideration to the retention of existing forest cover and individual significant trees and to minimizing the need for reforestation and tree replacement. ~~Except as otherwise provided herein, existing forest cover and individual trees shall be retained to the break even point.
 Retention requirements are established as a percentage of a tract's total area in Section 10.5-22(c).~~ - (b) Priority Retention Areas.
-Except as provided in subsection (c) below, the following trees, shrubs, plants, and specific areas are considered priority for retention and protection and must be retained, protected, and left in an undisturbed condition. - (1) Trees, shrubs and plants located in certain sensitive areas, such as the 100 year floodplain, streams and stream buffer areas, steep slopes, nontidal wetlands, and critical habitats; - (2) Contiguous forest that connects the largest undeveloped or most vegetated portions of land within and adjacent to the tract; - (3) Priority forests as described in the State Forest Conservation Technical Manual; - (4) Rare, threatened, or endangered species as referred to in COMAR 08.19.03.01 Article VII 7.2C; - (5) Trees associated with a historic site or structure; - (6) Trees designated as a champion tree; - (7) ~~Certain specimen~~Specimen trees or significant trees that are deemed rare, or of exceptional quality or size within the City; - (8) Forested stream buffers; - (9) Forested park buffers; - (10) Forest suitable for forest interior-dwelling species; and - (11) Forest that is most important for providing wildlife habitat or mitigating flooding, high temperatures, or air pollution. - (c) The ~~Code Administrator~~Forestry Official may approve clearing within priority retention areas if ~~all of the following conditions have been met to the satisfaction of the Code Administrator:~~

-(1) Priority forest has been retained to the break even point for forest conservation or it has been demonstrated to the satisfaction of the Code AdministratorForestry Official in accordance with subsection (c)(41) of this section that clearing below the break even point is warranted.
-The break even point shall be calculated using the entire tract area and all existing forest within the tract;

-(2) On tracts that do not contain priority forest equal to the break even point, priority trees, as described in subsection (b)(4), (5), (6) and (7) above, have been retained to the afforestation level;

-(3) All afforestation, reforestation and tree replacement requirements are being met onsite; and
+Except as provided in subsection (c) below, the following trees, shrubs, plants, and specific areas are considered priority for retention and protection and must be retained, protected, and left in an undisturbed condition. - (1) Trees, shrubs and plants located in certain sensitive areas, such as the ~~one hundred~~(100) year floodplain, streams and stream buffer areas, steep slopes, nontidal wetlands, and critical habitats; - (2) ~~Contiguous forests; forest that connects the largest undeveloped or most vegetated portions of land within and adjacent to the tract;~~ - (3) Priority forests as described in the State Forest Conservation Technical Manual; - (4) Rare, threatened, or endangered species as referred to in COMAR 08.19.03.01 Article VII 7.2C; - (5) Trees associated with a historic site or structure; - (6) Trees designated as a champion tree; - (7) ~~Certain specimen~~^{Specimen} trees or significant trees that are deemed rare, or of exceptional quality or size within the City; - (8) Forested stream buffers; ~~and~~ - (9) Forested park buffers ~~-~~^z - (10) ~~Forest suitable for forest interior-dwelling species; and~~ - (11) ~~Forest that is most important for providing wildlife habitat or mitigating flooding, high temperatures, or air pollution.~~ - (c) The ~~City Forester~~^{Forestry Official} may approve clearing within priority retention areas if ~~all of the following conditions have been met to the satisfaction of the City Forester:~~ - (1) ~~Priority forest has been retained to the break even point for forest conservation or it has been demonstrated to the satisfaction of the City Forester~~^{Forestry Official} in accordance with subsection (c)(4) of this section that clearing ~~below the break even point~~ is warranted. ~~The break even point shall be calculated using the entire tract area and all existing forest within the tract;~~ - (2) ~~On sites that do not contain priority forest equal to the break even point, priority trees, as described in subsection (b)(4), (5), (6) and (7) above, have been retained to the afforestation level;~~ - (3) ~~All afforestation, reforestation and tree replacement requirements are being met on site; and~~

-(4) Written(1) An applicant must provide written justification signed by the applicant has been provided for clearing within priority retention areas or below the break even point.
+(4) ~~Written~~(1) An applicant must provide written justification signed by the applicant ~~has been provided~~ for clearing within priority retention areas ~~or below the break even point.
+Said~~.
 The applicant's justification must contain the following information:

 - a.
-How clearing within priority retention areas or below the break even point is required to accommodate one or more of the following: - i.
-Right-of-way dedications. - ii.
-Access to the tract. - iii.
+How clearing within priority retention areas ~~or below the break even point~~ is required to accommodate one ~~(1)~~ or more of the following: - i.
+Right-of-way dedications. - ii. ~~Site access~~Access to the tract. - iii.
 Utility connections. - iv.
-Other City development standards. - v.
-Conditions on the tract and best design practices. - b.
-Why the development activity is consistent with the City of Rockville Comprehensive Plan and cannot be altered to preserve priority retention areas.
+Other City development standards. - v. ~~Site conditions~~Conditions on the tract and best design practices. - b.
+Why the development ~~activity is consistent with the City of Rockville Comprehensive Plan and~~ cannot be altered to preserve priority retention areas.
 Cost, alone, or the desire not to alter preferred site design shall not be sufficient justification for not altering the development to preserve priority retention areas. - c.
 How all techniques for retention have been exhausted.